- Wild Golf

 What could we have done different here?
 First, know your tendencies.
 And second, alter your tee box alignment.
 Picking the correct angle of attack on the tee box is a huge piece of strategy that a lot of players overlook.
 In this scenario, since there’s water on the left hand side of the hole and you can miss WAY right in the rough, tee your ball up on the left hand side of the box, aim at the right edge of the fairway and pull the trigger!
 If you draw it, you’re in the middle.
 If you happen to hit the straight ball, you’re in the rough.
 Either way, you’re dry!

 For pretty much all handicaps, the rough isn’t nearly as punitive as you might think.
-Sure, it’s a different story for Tour Pros playing out of 5” U.S. Open jungle grass, but check out this chart showing the average strokes lost hitting in the rough vs. fairway across amateur handicaps:
+Sure, it’s a different story for Tour Pros playing out of 6” U.S. Open jungle grass, but check out this chart showing the average strokes lost hitting in the rough vs. fairway across amateur handicaps.
+The rough really isn’t that bad of a place to be.

 The rough is NOT as bad as you think! (from Arccos)